-Researchers have developed a microscopy method that does not require mechanical scanning.
-The technique drastically increases the effectiveness of fluorescence lifetime microscopy (FLIM).
+Researchers have developed a mechanical scanning-free microscopy method.
+The technique significantly improves the efficacy of fluorescence lifetime microscopy (FLIM).

-A major limitation to traditional fluorescence lifetime microscopy methods stems from the fact that fluorescence decay is fast-occurring — most ordinary cameras are unable to capture it.
-Using a single-point photodetector overcomes the issue, though the device must be scanned over the area of a sample to construct an image with each measured point.
-The process involves the movement of mechanical pieces, which limits the speed of image capture.
+The fact that fluorescence decay occurs quickly is a major limitation of traditional fluorescence lifetime microscopy methods; most ordinary cameras are incapable of capturing it.
+Using a single-point photodetector solves the problem, but the device must be scanned over a sample area to create an image with each measured point.
+The process involves the movement of mechanical parts, which slows down image capture.